andalibmalit/streamly/README.md

 This is a small project demoing use of JavaScript, Node.js and Express to create a RESTful service.

-The fictional company, streamly, needs an API endpoint to handle movie genres.
+The fictional company, Streamly, needs an API endpoint to handle movie genres.